 - Place the pint container into the outer bowl of the Ninja Creami and then process on "LITE ICE CREAM."

-- If the ice cream is dry or crumbly looking, pour in 2 tablespoons of chocolate almond milk and then respin.
-You may need to complete this process a second time.
-Be sure to add another 2 tablespoons of chocolate almond milk with the second respin as well.
+- If the ice cream is dry or crumbly looking, pour in a tablespoon or two of chocolate almond milk and then respin.
+You may have to repeat this process a couple of times.

 - Pour in 2 tablespoons of chocolate chips and process using the Mix-ins function.